About 14% of the entire HLS student body lives in Harvard University Housing. 15% of 1Ls in live HUH.

 HLS Graduate Student Block Note

-HUH offers a number of non-smoking units, furnished units, and pet-friendly units (breed and weight restrictions apply).
+HUH offers a number of furnished units and pet-friendly units (breed and weight restrictions apply).
+As of July 1, 2014, all properties will be non-smoking.

 Please click here for more information about these special housing options.